Topological approaches to knotted electric charge distributions: Bifurcations through degenerate critical points

-Recall a Morse function $f$ is a smooth, real-valued function whose critical points are nondegenerate (the Hessians at the critical points are nonsingular).
-Let $\text{Crit}(f) = \{p_0, \dots, p_N\}$ denote the critical set of a Morse function.
+Recall that for a a manifold $M$, a Morse function $f: M \to \R$ is a smooth, real-valued function whose critical points are nondegenerate, which means the Hessians at the critical points are nonsingular.
+Throughout this work, we assume the electric potential is Morse, which is a generic property in the space of real-valued functions on the knot complement \cite{milnor,nico}.
+A knot isotopy induces a path in this space via the corresponding potentials, but the path could pass through non-Morse functions.
+The proofs of our theorems make liberal use of the Morse property, and break down when $\Phi$ is not Morse.